 I have most experience with Selenium using the Java stack (by far the most popular), and therefore the following implementation example applies to this technology, but it can also easily be adjusted to Microsoft .NET by replacing the tools appropriately, for example replace Eclipse with Visual Studio, JUnit with Nunit, Cucumber with Specflow, Jenkins/Hudson with Team Foundation Server / Visual Studio Team Services etc.

-In Java, the developers will most likely work with an Integrated Development Environment (IDE), such as Eclipse (or Android Studio for Android apps), and that should therefore be the starting point both for Unit testing by the developers and specialised test automation developers that work closely with the developers, as well as all subsequent higher level testing, such as System (Integration) Testing and above.
+In Java, the developers will most likely work with an Integrated Development Environment (IDE), such as Eclipse, NetBeans, or IntelliJ IDEA (or Android Studio for Android apps), and that should therefore be the starting point both for Unit testing by the developers and specialised test automation developers that work closely with the developers, as well as all subsequent higher level testing, such as System (Integration) Testing and above.

 Behaviour Driven Development (BDD) extends traditional unit testing and integration testing with sensible automated acceptance testing.
 BDD formalises and builds on the principles of Test-Driven Development (TDD).
 TDD reverses the usual sequence of coding first and testing afterwards.
 In TDD, tests are written in advance of the code needed to satisfy them.